-Earlier this month, I had the pleasure of hosting a webinar with Lightbeam’s Vice President of Product Management, Celia Whatley, on the Tools to Prevent Physician Burnout.
+I enjoyed hosting a webinar with Lightbeam’s Vice President of Product Services, Celia Whatley, on the Tools to Prevent Physician Burnout.
 Burnout among the provider community continues to be a widespread sentiment, and in the year of a pandemic, many physicians and nurses are undoubtedly overextended.
-That overextension is what prompted us to present what we feel are the must-have solutions that can improve the demands of a provider’s every day.
+That overextension prompted us to present what we feel are the must-have solutions that can improve the demands of a provider’s every day.

 What Are Some Solutions to Maximize Time at the Office?

 Healthcare’s continued shift to a more digitized realm can be used to empower physicians and their care teams.
-There are more than just the five below tools to create the ultimate suite for provider engagement; I recommend downloading the Physician Engagement Checklist for Value-Based Care, which will be available soon.
+There are more than just the five below tools to create the ultimate suite for provider engagement.
+For more, I recommend downloading the Physician Engagement Checklist for Value-Based Care.
 To start, though, these are some of the must-haves:

-A population health management solution should offer a provider view that presents all of their information on a single screen, with easy navigation to their chosen electronic health record (EHR).
-The ability to drill-down by patients to see if they are compliant with care plan steps, understand where they lack in quality measures, and visualize how providers stack up in their performance guarantee measures simplifies the search for actionable insights.
+A population health management solution should offer a provider view that presents all of their information on a single screen.
+Easy navigation to their chosen electronic health record (EHR) is also a must.
+The ability to drill down by patients to see if they are compliant with care plan steps, understand where they lack in quality measures, and visualize how providers stack up in their performance guarantee measures simplifies the search for actionable insights.
 A comprehensive provider view within a solution is a fundamental place to start value-based care efforts in patient improvement and utilization numbers.

 Facesheets are a one-page summary of a patient’s care status.
 A facesheet includes the patient’s care opportunities, current diagnoses, medications, lab results, and other information on one simplified page.
 At Lightbeam, facesheets can be automatically generated at a provider’s location based on the appointment schedule that the solution pulls.
-These documents can be automatically printed, saved electronically as a document, or posted directly to the patient’s chart in the provider’s EHR.
-One typical configuration is to have multiple types of facesheets for the patients coming in that day printed before the office opens, so critical information is disseminated to the appropriate people with plenty of time to review ahead of time.
+These documents can be printed, saved electronically as a document, or posted directly to the patient’s chart in the provider’s EHR.
+One typical configuration is having multiple facesheets for the patients coming in the day printed before the office opens.
+This way, critical information is disseminated to the appropriate people with plenty of time to review ahead of time.

 Providers know the unexpected can happen at any minute.
-More than that, they want to know what is going on with patients in a simple way.
 Hospital admissions, discharges, and transfers (ADTs) are significant events in a patient’s care journey.
-With Lightbeam, mobile-friendly ADT insights can send notifications of these and other care developments via text, configurable by preference to ensure a provider does not feel inundated.
-Providers can also schedule different reports to be sent via email daily or as often as wanted.
+With Lightbeam, mobile-friendly ADT insights can send notifications of these and other care developments via text, configurable by preference.
+Providers can also schedule different reports to receive via email daily or as often as wanted.
 The key is not to waste time going from application to application to find the answers to critical questions; provider tools to mitigate burnout and frustration should be all in one place.